JoshAlexis/utils-abstractions/README.md

 #### corsOptions

 Defines a configuration for allowed origins.
-The list of origins comes from then env `ALLOWED_ORIGINS` in a single string separated by comma.
+The list of origins comes from then env `CORS_ORIGINS` in a single string separated by commas.

+#### Example

 ```typescript
 const corsOptions: CorsOptions